Best Knee Brace for Meniscus Injuries: Hinged, Compression, or Offloader?

 When a Hinged Knee Brace May Be Better

-A hinged knee brace provides additional structural support by helping stabilize the knee during movement.
+A hinged knee brace provides additional structural support, helping to stabilize the knee during movement.

-Healthcare providers commonly consider hinged braces when individuals experience:
+Healthcare providers often consider hinged braces when individuals experience:

 Meniscus tears